 Uses Across Different Tribes and Regions

 Interestingly, not all Native American tribes used pottery as a large part of their daily life, this was because some tribes were nomadic and pottery, being fragile, did not transport well on their frequent journeys.
-Similarly, the most pottery was found in tribes that relied on farming over hunting, as they had more to store.
+Similarly, most of the pottery was found in tribes that relied on farming rather than hunting, as they had more to store.
 Within some tribes, they created pots with indented bases, so that they could be used to hold water and be carried on someone’s head.

 Native American pottery development is said to have spread from Mesoamerica up to Mogollon, Hohokam, and Anasazi.
 While the techniques across the regions were fairly similar, it was in decoration and design that the Native American tribes' pottery differed.
 Southwestern tribes often used patterns like snakes or feathers or everyday scenes from life in their glazing, while Anasazi pottery is famed for its use of beautiful geometric shapes.

 Potters from the Zuni tribes (who were based near the border of New Mexico) and the Hopi tribes (in north-western Arizona) were inspired by wildlife to decorate their pots, and drawings of things like flowers and even dragonflies were found etched onto the pots.

 Over the years, color was really introduced to Native American pottery, with more recent pottery being extremely colorful.
 Some tribes used designs to mark the bottom of their pottery, like a modern-day stamp.
 The Navajo potters were way ahead of the curve, using horse hair pottery.
 This decorative technique involves horse hair being put on the pot during the high firing process to create striking and creative markings.